charlotte-pel/LabelNoiseTS/README.md

 - `runOA_RF.csv`: OA per run and per noise level
 - `meanOA_RF.csv`: a mean run OA score computed for each noise level.
 This is thus a summary of the OA scores contained in `runOA_RF.csv`; it is used for the visualisation of the classification algorithm performane.

 The following results are obtained: they are similar to the one published in the Remote Sensing journal (initially obtained by running a Matlab implementation and by using OpenCV implementation for the classification algorithms).
-It also added the performance of TemCNN for the different datasets and noise levels (see the code [here](https://github.com/charlotte-pel/temporalCNN)).
+It also adds the performance of TemCNN for the different datasets and noise levels (see the code [here](https://github.com/charlotte-pel/temporalCNN)).
 ![Plots Results Evaluation](/img/results2_5_10Class.png)

 ## Contributing